uday1331/uday1331.github.io/_work/Fixit/fixit.md

 ### Front-end

-It's a hyprid mobile app built using React Native.
+It's a hybrid mobile app built using React Native.

 ### Back-end

-Node.js backend and sklearn-powered Machine Learning.
+Node.js backend and sklearn-powered machine learning.

-{% include gallery caption="These are screenshots of the Fixit mobile app." %}
+{% include gallery caption="These are screenshots of the the mobile app." %}